SELECT

 WHERE

-Equality join conditions among tables can be specified within the
+clause.You can specify equality join conditions among tables within the

 WHERE